by Callum Board

 Callum Board

 Callum joins the REdirect team from Capital and Regional, a U.K. based Real Estate Invest Trust, where he was Head of Diversified Income.
-In his role he defined and led the diversified income strategy for Capital & Regionals portfolio of mixed-use assets, empowering a team of national Sales Executives to deliver sustainable income growth by …
+In his role he defined and led the diversified income strategy for Capital & Regionals portfolio of mixed-use assets, empowering a team of national Sales …